bookofproofs/bookofproofs.github.io/_sources/history/19th-century/pierpont.md

 **James Pierpont** was an American mathematician who worked on the Galois theory of equations.

+### Mathematical Profile (Excerpt):
+1. Developed groundbreaking theories on the foundations of calculus and complex analysis
+2. Formulated the Extreme Value Theorem, which states that the maximum and minimum values of a continuous function on a closed interval must be achieved at least once within the interval
+3. Established the Pierpont polynomial, a type of special polynomial used in many areas of mathematics and analysis
+4. Demonstrated the power of summing geometric series and solving many transcendental equations
+5. Helped popularize the application of calculus to a variety of practical problems, such as understanding the path of projectiles

-Born 16 June 1866 New Haven, Connecticut, USA.
-Died 9 December 1938 San Mateo, California, USA.
+Born 16 June 1866, New Haven, Connecticut, USA.
+Died 9 December 1938, San Mateo, California, USA.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pierpont/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pierpont/)